-- Address misinformation using institutional-level actions during times of stability, like shortening the internal review process for messages or having a quick-acting contract mechanism in place so you can hire external messengers and partners to create customized messages more rapidly during an escalating public health issue.25 - Include 2-way dialogue methods that encourage people and practitioners to engage with each other, work together to build trust in public health, and communicate openly about how people react to anti-misinformation messages.
-This might involve hosting town halls, actively interacting with people who comment on social media posts, attending community engagement events, and holding in-person listening sessions. - Use social media advertising tools, produce paid marketing campaigns, and build a cohesive social media communication campaign to share messages consistently with the public.

-CARE USA: Using Social Media to Drive Public Health Outcomes
+- Address rumors using institutional-level actions during times of stability, like shortening the internal review process for messages or having a quickacting contract mechanism in place so you can hire external messengers and partners to create customized messages more rapidly during an escalating public health issue. - Include 2-way dialogue methods that encourage people and practitioners to engage with each other, work together to build trust in public health, and communicate openly about how people react to anti-rumor messages.
+This might involve hosting town halls, actively interacting with people who comment on social media posts, attending community engagement events, and holding in-person listening sessions. - Use social media advertising tools, produce paid marketing campaigns, and build a cohesive social media communication campaign to share messages consistently with the public. - CARE USA: Can Non-Profits Use Social Media to Promote Public Health?

-Build trust by leaning on trusted messengers to share anti-misinformation messages and engage communities.
+- Build trust by leaning on trusted messengers to share anti-rumor messages and engage communities.
 Building trust requires a focus on repairing relationships both before and during a public health event.

-Appendix A: Checklist to Improve Trust
+- Appendix A: Checklist to Build Trust,

+Improve Public Health Communication, and

+Anticipate Rumors During Public Health

+Emergencies

-- Shift social norms that allow some rumors to spread by empowering the audience to change how they think and behave. - Improve health, media, and science literacy by teaching audiences to think critically about information and the scientific process.
+- Shift social norms that allow some rumors to spread by empowering the audience to change how they think and behave.

+- Improve health, media, and science literacy by teaching audiences to think critically about information and the scientific process.

-Step 3: Evaluate anti-misinformation messages
+Step 3: Evaluate key messages